amri369/mistral-mcp-temporal-logfire/README.md

 # Durable Stateful Agents with Mistral + Temporal + MCP

-Here's the problem: LLM agents break on multi-step workflows.
+LLM agents can break on multi-step workflows.
 An API timeout halfway through kills all progress.
 Conversation state gets lost between calls.
-And writing manual retry logic?
-Brittle and painful to maintain.
+And writing manual retry logic is brittle and painful to maintain.

 This architecture addresses all of that: